 Channel.me is a free service for sharing whatever you are browsing in real time.
 You can invite as many friends to the browsing session as you like.
 Using Channel.me is as simple as a few clicks.
-For starting a new session, go to Channel.me and click on “Start a new session” button.
+To start a new session, go to Channel.me and click on the “Start a new session” button.
 A popup will appear with your session number.
-You can share this session number with anyone whom you want to share your session.
+You can share this session number with anyone whom you want to share your session with.

 Next, you should start surfing the Internet using the Channel.me webpage where you can input the URL and browse the Internet.

-The friends who gets the session number should go to Channel.me and enter the session no. and press the “Join” button.
+Friends who get their session number should go to Channel.me and enter session no. and press the “Join” button.
 This will add him or her to your active browsing session.